First Home Loan Deposit Scheme

 But while there is a wider variety of the types of properties that are eligible under the scheme, there are limitations on how much you are able to spend.
-Price caps differ from state to state, and between capital cities and rural areas, with the lowest being $250,000 in rural South Australia and the highest in the NSW capital and regional centres at $750,000.
+Price caps differ from state to state, and between capital cities and rural areas, with the lowest being $400,000 in rural South Australia, Western Australia and Tasmania, and the highest in the NSW capital and regional centres at $950,000.

 How much can I spend on my house with the First Home Loan Deposit Scheme?

 Old price caps:

 OCTOBER 2020 UPDATE: The new version of the First Home Deposit Scheme features increased price caps.
 Here’s a quick breakdown: